Mom5MoreMins/aranya_student_2025/navigation/tri3final.md

 ## Internship Relevance & Takeaways
 I’m currently interning at **Karr Company UK**, where I’m working on building an MVP and developing a full-stack product.
 My experience with ShotSpot made it easier to understand and apply **Agile methodology**, which is the foundation of how the team at Karr operates.

-This internship builds directly on the foundation I laid duri
+This internship builds directly on the foundation I laid duriShotSpot, and I'm able to:

+- Use **full-stack skills** (frontend + backend) in a real-world project
+- Apply **AWS tools** for deployment and scalability
+- Work within **Agile sprints** to break down and manage feature delivery
+- Communicate and collaborate with teammates across different time zones

+---

+## Long-Term Vision
+My long-term goal is to work in **machine learning**, particularly in areas like **self-driving technology** and **image segmentation**.
+I want to build intelligent systems that interpret visual data, learn from patterns, and ultimately contribute to innovations in transportation, medical imaging, and environmental monitoring.